ihr/crash/README.rst

 As a Python Package
 -------------------

 Crash is available as a pip_ package.
+To install pip follow the instructions here: https://pip.readthedocs.io/en/stable/installing/

 To install, run::

     $ pip install crash

+Or
+    $ pip3 install crash

 Now, run it::